nicolehli/LizardSpock/README.md

-# RPS
+# RPSLS
-Single View iOS Rock-Paper-Scissor app using Xcode and Swift
+Single View iOS Rock-Paper-Scissor-Lizard-Spock app using Xcode and Swift

 ## Learning Goal
 Learned how to create an iOS app using Storyboard to setup the UI and Swift to add logic in Xcode.